Undergraduate Course Catalog 2016-2017

 Associate Professor: Mihaela Sabin

-Assistant Professor: Michael Jonas, Karla E. Vogel
+Assistant Professor: Michael Jonas

 Computer Information Systems (B.S.)

-Career opportunities for students with a CIS degree are varied, but may include such areas as software applications developer, data security specialist, database developer/administrator, e-commerce analyst/programmer, help desk manager, multimedia developer, network/system administrator, technical writer, technology trainer, user support specialist, testing and quality assurance specialist, or web developer.
+Career opportunities for students with an undergraduate CIS degree are varied, but may include such areas as software applications developer, data security specialist, database developer/administrator, e-commerce analyst/programmer, help desk manager, multimedia developer, network/system administrator, technical writer, technology trainer, user support specialist, testing and quality assurance specialist, or web developer.
 Career options exist in a wide range of organizations as all businesses, industries, and nonprofits continue to use, develop, and integrate information technology solutions.

 Program Educational Objectives